+The proof can be found in Appendix A.1.
 Theorem 1 links a broad class of models of updating with their empirical implications via the second statement.
-In particular, these models imply choices must satisfy separability.
+In particular, these models have choices satisfying separability.
 Therefore, the behavior exhibited in the thought experiment cannot be accommodated by updating rules that are strictly monotonic in the likelihood ratio, given that signals are perceived to be iid with known likelihoods.
 The third statement establishes the equivalence of separability and mixture independence.
 This gives a hint of the proof strategy.
-If the set of samples was on $\mathbb{R}0^T$ , then 3) $\Leftrightarrow$ 4) is immediate by the Mixture Space Theorem (Herstein and Milnor, 1953), as 4) is a linear utility representation.
-My proof proceeds by extending the domain of $\succeq$ to $\mathbb{Q}0^T \times \mathbb{Q}0^T$ , allowing signal numbers to be rational numbers.
+If the set of samples was on \mathbb{R}0^T , then $3) \Leftrightarrow 4$) is immediate by the Mixture Space Theorem from Herstein and Milnor (1953).
+My proof proceeds by extending the domain of \succeq to $\mathbb{Q}0^T \times \mathbb{Q}0^T$, allowing signal numbers to be rational numbers.
 This extension is carried out using the mixture operation.
-From there a generalization of the Mixture Space Theorem can be applied (Shepherdson, 1980).
+From there a generalization of the Mixture Space Theorem from Shepherdson (1980) can be applied.

 Theorem 1 implies that a wide class of models of updating imply choice behaviors that have a linear utility representation.
 Therefore, these models predict indifference curves, drawn in the space of samples, must be parallel straight lines.
 If the signals have binary types, like in the thought experiment, then the space of samples can be illustrated in Figure 1.
 The x-axis and y-axis denote the number of bad and good signals, respectively.
 Therefore, any sample is a point on the plane.
 For graphical convenience, I showcase a choice pattern that is qualitatively identical but numerically different from the thought experiment.
-In Figure 2, A1 = (3,7), is initially chosen over B1 = (1,4).
-Then, the indifference curve through B1 must lie below A1.
-I can plot the horizontal boundary via the assumption that bad signals are negative in value.
-Similarly, the indifference curve through B2 = (3, 12), must lie above A2 = (9, 21), and a vertical boundary can be drawn by assuming good signals are positive in value.
-Note then the pattern of the thought experiment rules out parallel straight lines as indifference curves and, therefore, is inconsistent with updating models with a likelihood ratio representation.
+In Figure 1, A1 = (1, 4), is initially chosen over B1 = (0, 1).
+Then, the indifference curve through B1 must lie below A1 in the blue region but never on the dotted line if the preference is strict.
+Similarly, the indifference curve through B2 = (0, 4), must lie above A2 = (4, 16) in the red region if the DM switches when sample sizes are multiplied by 4.
+Note then the only way for indifference curves to be parallel is if they both lie on the dotted line.
+Therefore the thought experiment conflicts with any model with a likelihood ratio representation.
 In my experiment, I collect precisely such indifference curves and show that they are indeed not parallel straight lines but instead, rays that fan out as the thought experiment suggests.